danielvm-git/binance-trading-robot/README.md

 2nd here: /server/src/config.py (you find this creating a Service account on your Firebase console -> Project Overview -> Settings -> Service Account)
 #### create de build
-gcloud builds submit --tag gcr.io/binance-trading-robot/binance-trading-robot-fire
+gcloud builds submit --tag gcr.io/binance-trading-robot/<put the name of your run function here>
 #### deploy new build
-gcloud run deploy --image gcr.io/binance-trading-robot/binance-trading-robot-fire
+gcloud run deploy --image gcr.io/binance-trading-robot/<put the name of your run function here>
 #### Create firebase project binance-trading-robot
 go to https://firebase.google.com/ and create a new project to host the role thing
 #### init firebase hosting